stellar/stellar-core/docs/software/admin.md

 Entries to watch for are:
   * `agree` : the number of nodes in the quorum set that agree with this instance.
+  * `delayed` : the nodes that are participating to consensus but seem to be behind.
   * `disagree`: the nodes that were participating but disagreed with this instance.
   * `fail_at` : the number of failed nodes that *would* cause this instance to halt.
   * `fail_with`: an example of such potential failure.